 "When it comes to the broadcast of big events, they have a stranglehold on the market," says Rod Breslau, senior eSports editor for Gamespot.
 "At this point folks just refer to them as the ESPN of eSports."

 The growth in eSports is reflected in Twitch’s traffic numbers.
 In October of 2012, the company reported a little over 20 million monthly visitors.
 In August of this year, Twitch’s monthly traffic had more than doubled to 45 million.
 On the back of this growth, the company announced today that it had raised $20 million dollars in a funding round led by Thrive Capital.
-Participants include one of the video games industry's biggest players, Take-Two Interactive, the publisher behind titles like Grand Theft Auto and BioShock.
+Investing alongside Thrive is of the video game industry's biggest players, Take-Two Interactive, the publisher behind titles like Grand Theft Auto and BioShock.
 The money will be used to grow Twitch's advertising sales team and build out its infrastructure for streaming live tournaments in Europe and Asia.

 With a near monopoly on the market, Twitch has become the ESPN of live gaming